“The scale of any project is secondary – it’s always about the quality of the writing”: Cillian Murphy on Small Things like These

 The actor’s first film since Oppenheimer is a quiet, pained drama about the Magdalene Laundries in Ireland, where young pregnant women were sent to work and their babies were sold for adoption.

-After the huge success of Oppenheimer, which has included Oscar, Bafta and Sag nominations and a Golden Globe win for Cillian Murphy, many are curious to know where the actor will go next.
+After the huge success of Oppenheimer, which has included Oscar, Bafta, Sag and Golden Globe wins for Cillian Murphy, many were curious to know where the actor would go next.
 In fact, his subsequent film got off the ground thanks to an on-set conversation with his Oppenheimer co-star Matt Damon.
 The pair were on a night shoot in the desert, and between takes Damon discussed his new production company Artists Equity.
 Murphy confided that he was excited about a script based on the 2021 historical novella Small Things like These by the Irish writer Claire Keegan; when Damon read it, he immediately came on board as an executive producer, along with Ben Affleck.

 “It happened quickly,” Murphy says on a video call from his Dublin home.
 “Normally these things never do, you know?
 I read constantly, and I love Claire’s work, so I assumed the rights to her novel wouldn’t be available, but they were – and I had an inkling it could be very cinematic.”
 Given his current success, many in the industry might have assumed he would gravitate to a big-budget project, but Murphy was determined to make this film.
 “We were already trying to get Small Things off the ground and then Oppenheimer came along.
 The scale of any project is secondary – it’s always about the quality of the writing.”